asmazovec/team-agile/README.md

 Released under the terms of the MIT License.

-Copyright (c) 2024 Mazovec Alexander and Contributors
+Copyright (c) 2024 Mazovec Alexander and Contributors.